oggg2001/Smart-Car-Parking-System/README.md

 # Smart-Car-Parking-System

-##smart parking system using rfid and rasberry pi pico with web application to show the contents
+##smart parking system using rfid and rasberry pi pico with web application (smart car paring system app part1&2) to show the contents.